Call for Papers: ALS2021, La Trobe University, Melbourne, 7-9 Dec 2021

 We strongly encourage a poster submission if your dataset lends itself well to graphical presentation, in-depth personal discussion.

-All abstract submissions are due by Friday 27th August.
+All abstract submissions have been extended to 11:59pm on Monday 30th August 2021.
 Abstracts for the regular talks and poster presentations will be anonymously reviewed by the ALS Program Committee.
 Acceptances will be notified by mid-September.

 Each abstract must be a maximum of one A4 page of text, including title.
 The abstract may also include one additional A4 page of examples, figures, tables and references.
 Each abstract should be a single file in Word (*.doc, *.docx) or PDF (*.pdf), in Times New Roman 12-point font, with 2 cm on all margins.
 On the additional page, 10-point font may be used.
 The abstract must be anonymous and should not include any author names or affiliations.